bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/ht-seq/module5_lab.md

 | less -S
 </code></pre>

-You can find a slightly more advanced awk script that separates the SNPs from the INDELs [here] (https://www.biostars.org/p/7403/).
+You can find a slightly more advanced awk script that separates the SNPs from the INDELs [here](https://www.biostars.org/p/7403/).

 ***Did you find any INDELs?***

 ***Can you find the largest INDEL?***

 ## Filter the variants
 <a name="filter"></a>